noopur-zambare/noopur-zambare.github.io/_pages/about.md

   - /about.html
 ---
 <div>
-I'm a first-year MSc student in the Department of Computing Science at the <a href="https://www.ualberta.ca/en/index.html" target="_blank">University of Alberta, Canada</a>.
-I did my undergraduate from <a href="https://en.wikipedia.org/wiki/Indian_Institutes_of_Technology" target="_blank">Indian Institute of Technology, Jodhpur (India)</a> in a Bachelor’s of Technology in Mechanical Engineering with a Specialisation in Data Science.
+I am a second-year MSc student in the Department of Computing Science at the University of Alberta, Canada.
+I completed my undergraduate studies at Indian Institute of Technology (IIT) Jodhpur (India), earning a Bachelor of Technology in Mechanical Engineering with a specialization in Data Science.
 <br/><br/>
-I have been captivated by the intersection of technology and engineering throughout my academic career.
-I believe the solution to today's complicated problems lies in harnessing the power of data and using it to encourage innovation.
-I have a strong foundation in problem-solving and analytical thinking, thanks to my undergraduate journey which has allowed me to delve even further into the world of algorithms, data science, and predictive modelling.
+My academic interests lie at the intersection of healthcare, Natural Language Processing (NLP), and Deep Learning, with a focus on building scalable, reliable and responsible AI systems for clinical data.
+I am motivated by the challenge of using data-driven methods to solve real-world problems in healthcare while ensuring privacy, safety, and ethical use of data.
+My background has equipped me with strong skills in problem-solving, analytical reasoning, algorithms, and statistical modeling.

 <b>I like exploring ML algorithms and investigating the extent to which they can be made fair and bias-free.</b>

 <b>My current areas of interest include:</b>
 <ul>
-<li>ML and DL</li>
+<li>Clinical text de-identification and privacy-preserving NLP</li>
-<li>Robustness in Foundation Models</li>
+<li>Deep Learning for healthcare</li>
 <li>Bias and Fairness in ML Algorithms</li>
 <li>Applied ML and building scalable solutions</li>
 </ul>